-Amortization expense is included in general and administration expense in the Statements of Comprehensive Income (Loss).
+Amortization expense is included in general and administration expense in the statement of comprehensive income (loss).

-During the year ended June 30, 2013, the Company recorded a \$1,056,088 impairment charge to the copyright to software intangible asset associated with the Paraxip acquisition.
-The recoverable amount for this copyright declined after a decline in revenue reduced the Company's expectations for future growth in revenue from this copyright.
+During the year ended June 30, 2013, the Company recorded a \$1,056,088 impairment charge to intangible assets related to a portion of the copyright associated with the Paraxip acquisition from 2008.

-Notes to the consolidated financial statements June 30, 2013 and 2012 (In Canadian dollars)
+Notes to the consolidated financial statements June 30, 2014, and 2013 (In Canadian dollars)